molily/molily.de/_posts/2020-11-21-testing-angular.md

 When testing a piece of code, you need to decide between an [integration test](#integration-tests) and a [unit test](#unit-tests).
 To recap, the integration test includes (“integrates”) the dependencies.
 In contrast, the unit test replaces the dependencies with fakes in order to isolate the code under test.

-These replacements are also called _doubles_, _stubs_ or _mocks_.
+These replacements are also called *test doubles*, *stubs* or *mocks*.
 Replacing a dependency is called _stubbing_ or _mocking_.

-Since these terms are used inconsistently and their difference is subtle, **this guide uses the umbrella term “fake” and “faking”** for any dependency substitution.
+Since these terms are used inconsistently and their difference is subtle, **this guide uses the term “fake” and “faking”** for any dependency substitution.

 Creating and injecting fake dependencies is essential for unit tests.
 This technique is double-edged – powerful and dangerous at the same time.
 Since we will create many fakes throughout this guide, we need to set up **rules for faking dependencies** to apply the technique safely.